wanghj20/Importance-sampling-with-lattice-rule/README.md

 # Importance sampling with lattice rule
-This repository contains some code of the paper: "Randomly shifted lattice rules with importance sampling and applications"
+This repository contains some code and the generator used in the paper: "Randomly shifted lattice rules with importance sampling and applications"